sirleech/Webduino/readme.md

 - Web Forms
 - Images
 - JSON/RESTful interface
+- HTTP Basic Authentication

 ## Installation Notes

 With Arduino 1.0, add the Webduino folder to the "libraries" folder of your sketchbook directory.

 You can put the examples in your own sketchbook directory, or in hardware/libraries/webduino/examples, as you prefer.

 If you get an error message when building the examples similar to "WebServer.h not found", it's a problem with where you put the Webduino folder.
 The server won't work if the header is directly in the libraries folder.

 ## Presentation